VHS Revival chews through the second instalment of George A. Romero’s seminal undead trilogy

 Mall Announcement: Attention all shoppers.
 If you have a sweet tooth, we have a special treat for you.
 If your purchases in the next half hour amount to five dollars or more, we’ll give you a bag of hard candy free!
 For the kiddies, or to enjoy yourself.
 So hurry and do your shopping!

-The manner of the deaths in ‘Dawn’ were way ahead of their time, and though somewhat tarnished by the kind of blood that appears to be straight out of a paint can, the rubbery, chewed limbs still hold up today in their ability to make one cringe, and are perfectly suited to the movie’s often comic tone and flippant approach to violence.
+The manner of the deaths in ‘Dawn’ were way ahead of their time, and though somewhat tarnished by the kind of blood that appears to be straight out of a paint can, the rubbery, chewed limbs still hold up today in their ability to make one cringe, and are perfectly suited to the movie’s often comic tone and flip approach to violence.
 Romero’s minuscule budget had an unquestionable bearing on the overall look and feel of the movie.
-A multitude of blue-faced extras is the most obvious example, and Savini was purportedly unhappy with the outcome of some of his work – the faces were originally supposed to be grey to complement the movie’s predecessor Night of the Living Dead, but Romero seemed at ease with these amateurish oversights, and to some extent even encouraged them.
+A multitude of blue-faced extras is the most obvious example.
+Savini was purportedly unhappy with the outcome of some of his work – the faces were originally supposed to be grey to complement the movie’s predecessor Night of the Living Dead – but Romero seemed at ease with these amateurish oversights, and to some extent even encouraged them.

 The shoot itself, filmed over four months in Pittsburgh and Monroeville, Pennsylvania, was something of a ramshackle experience which only seems to add to the aura of chaos and disorder of a society facing total dissolution.
 Romero purportedly used the same stunt dummy throughout filming, while Savini himself would deputise as stuntman, a fact that reduced him to operating from a golf cart for days on end after taking a particularity nasty fall.
 Savini’s friend, the second of the movie’s two stunt volunteers, managed to crash face-first into a ceiling after a badly planned, banner swinging set-piece.
 Extras were each paid twenty dollars for starring in the movie, the gang of pillaging bikers who run roughshod over the living dead actually members of the Pagan’s Motorcycle Club.
-All budget-squeezing decisions for sure, the kind that were needed when members of the zombie cast would go off drinking in a local bar, causing almost $7,000 in damages after stealing a golf cart and crashing into a marble pillar.
+All budget-squeezing decisions for sure, the kind that were required since members of the zombie cast would go off drinking in a local bar, causing almost $7,000 in damages after stealing a golf cart and crashing into a marble pillar.
 Those were certainly different times.

 By 1978, the counterculture movement was well and truly over, and the government had begun looking closer to home for a threat to national security.
-Following the widespread protests which contributed to the end of the Vietnam War, America took a hard-line on the recreational drugs that had become synonymous with social movements, a subject that would be used to establish fear and paranoia in American society and justify acts of police violence that would put the power back in the hands of capitalism, which required a much-needed boost of confidence following the financial disaster of a doomed and unprofitable war.
+Following the widespread protests which contributed to the end of the Vietnam War, America took a hard-line on the recreational drugs that had become synonymous with social movements, a subject that would be used to establish fear and paranoia in American society and justify acts of police violence that would put the power back in the hands of capitalism, which required a much-needed boost following the financial disaster of a doomed and unprofitable war.
 In fact, prison was a cost-cutting device for the US government.
 Prisoners provided free labour while receiving none of the benefits expected from workers in a democratic society.
 This would lead to tighter laws on drugs such as crack cocaine by the early 1980s, which was cheap and readily available to poorer minorities, while laws on the distinctly affluent powder cocaine were loosened.
 This meant that those who were viewed as peripheral to society could easily be locked away and made useful.

 As leading social dissident Noam Chomksy would explain in a 1998 interview with John Veit, “Poor people are basically superfluous for wealth production, and therefore the wealthy want to get rid of them… Also, this is a terrific work force.
 We hear fuss about prison labour in China, but prison labour is standard [in the US].
 It’s very cheap, it doesn’t organize, the workers don’t ask for rights, you don’t have to worry about health benefits because the public is paying for everything.
 It’s what’s called a ‘flexible’ workforce, the kind of thing economists like: you have the workers when you want them, and you throw them out when you don’t want them.”